Chart Color Schemes

 The level of residential development activity in Cooma is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers for Cooma shows approximately 13 new homes approved annually.
-Between FY21 and FY25, around 68 homes were approved, with 13 more approved in FY26 so far.
-Despite population decline in recent years, development activity has been adequate relative to other areas.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Cooma has seen approximately 13 new homes approved annually.
+Over the past five financial years, from FY-21 to FY-25, around 68 homes were approved, with an additional 13 approved so far in FY-26.
+Despite population decline in recent years, development activity has been adequate relative to other areas, which is positive for buyers.

-The average value of new dwellings is $859,000, indicating developers target the premium market segment.
-This year, there have been $94.3 million in commercial approvals, suggesting robust local business investment.
-Compared to Rest of NSW, Cooma shows substantially reduced construction (61.0% below regional average per person).
+The average expected construction cost value of new dwellings is $859,000, suggesting developers are targeting the premium market segment with higher-end properties.
+This financial year, there have been $94.3 million in commercial approvals, indicating robust local business investment.
+Compared to the rest of NSW, Cooma shows substantially reduced construction activity, at 61.0% below the regional average per person.
 This constrained new construction typically reinforces demand and pricing for existing homes.
-Nationally, the area's level is also below average, reflecting its maturity and possible planning constraints.
+Nationally, this level is also below average, reflecting the area's maturity and possible planning constraints.

-Recent development has been entirely detached houses, preserving Cooma's low density nature and attracting space-seeking buyers.
-The estimated population per dwelling approval is 1341 people.
-With stable or declining population expected, Cooma should see reduced pressure on housing, potentially creating opportunities for buyers.
+Recent development has been entirely comprised of detached houses, preserving Cooma's low density nature and attracting space-seeking buyers.
+The estimated population per dwelling approval is 1341 people, indicating a quiet, low activity development environment.
+With population expected to remain stable or decline, Cooma should see reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development